Ghasty003/speed-typing-game/README.md

 # speed typing game
  web based speed typing game made with TypeScript
+> You can view the Demo at [Speed typing game](ghasty003.github.io/speed-typing-game)

 # Highscore storage
 The highscores are stored in localStorage.